Education in Indonesia: Early education

 Pre-school education in Indonesia is covered under PAUD (Pendidikan Anak Usia Dini, lit.
 Early Age Education) that covers Taman Bermain (playgroup) and Taman Kanak-Kanak (kindergarten, abbreviated TK).
-PAUD is under direct supervision and coverage of Directorate of Early Age Education Development (Direktorat Pengembangan Pendidikan Anak Usia Dini).
+PAUD is under direct supervision and coverage of the Directorate of Early Age Education Development (Direktorat Pengembangan Pendidikan Anak Usia Dini).

-From the age of 2, parents send their children to Taman Bermain.
-From the age of 4, they attend Taman Kanak-Kanak.
+From the age of two, parents send their children to Taman Bermain.
+From the age of four, children attend Taman Kanak-Kanak (TK).
 Most TKs arrange the classes into two grades: A and B, which are informally called kelas nol kecil (little zero grade) and kelas nol besar (big zero grade) respectively.
 While this level of education is not compulsory, it is aimed to prepare children for primary schooling.
 Of the 49,000 kindergartens in Indonesia, 99.35% are privately operated.
 The kindergarten years are usually divided into "Class A" and "Class B" with students spending a year in each class.

 Public primary and secondary education

-Indonesians are required to attend 12 years of school.
-Students must go to school five days a week from 07:30 a.m. until 15.30 p.m.Students can choose between state-run, nonsectarian public schools supervised by the Ministry of National Education (Kemdiknas) or private or semi-private religious (usually Islamic) schools supervised and financed by the Ministry of Religious Affairs.
+Indonesians are required to attend twelve years of school.
+Students must go to school five days a week (some schools still employ attending for six school days a week) from 07:30 a.m. (sometimes as early as 06:25 a.m. in some schools) until 15.30 p.m.
+Students can choose between state-run, nonsectarian public schools supervised by the Ministry of Education, Culture, Research, and Technology (Kemendikbudristek) or private or semi-private religious (usually Islamic) schools supervised and financed by the Ministry of Religious Affairs.
 Students can choose to participate in extracurricular activities provided by the school such as sports, arts, or religious studies.
-However, although 86.1 percent of the Indonesian population is registered as Muslim, according to the 2000 census only 15 percent of school-age individuals attended religious schools.
-Overall enrollment figures are slightly higher for girls than boys and much higher in Java than the rest of Indonesia.
+However, although 86.1% of the Indonesian population is registered as Muslim.
+According to the 2000 census, only fifteen percent of school-age individuals attended religious schools.
+Overall enrollment figures are slightly higher for girls than boys, and Java has higher enrollment figures than the rest of Indonesia.

 A central goal of the national education system is to impart secular wisdom about the world and to instruct children in the principles of participation in the modern nation-state, its bureaucracies, and its moral and ideological foundations.
-Beginning under Guided Democracy (1959–65) and strengthened in the New Order after 1975, a key feature of the national curriculum — was the case for other national institutions — has been instruction in the Pancasila.
-Children age six and older learned by rote its five principles — belief in one God, humanitarianism, national unity, democracy, and social justice — and were instructed daily to apply the meanings of this key national symbol to their lives.
+Beginning under the Guided Democracy period and strengthening in the New Order after 1975, a key feature of the national curriculum - was the case for other national institutions - was the instruction in the Pancasila.
+Children aged six and older learned by rote its five principles — belief in one God, humanitarianism, national unity, democracy, and social justice — and were instructed daily to apply the meanings of this key national symbol to their lives.
 But with the end of the New Order in 1998 and the beginning of the campaign to decentralise the national government, provincial and district-level administrators obtained increasing autonomy in determining the content of schooling, and Pancasila began to play a diminishing role in the curriculum.